-The biggest seller and "song of the year" (in case you need to settle an argument) was indeed the 5th Dimension with "Aquarius/Let the Sun Shine In."
+The biggest seller and “song of the year” (in case you need to settle an argument) was indeed the 5th Dimension with “Aquarius/Let the Sun Shine In.”
 In 1969 that song was monstrously stronger than the ones listed above it, but the ensuing years have not been as kind.
-Ask today's teenagers to sing "Sweet Caroline" and most can hum a few bars -- at least to the "bum bum bum" part.
-Ask the same of "Aquarius" and you'll get strange looks from most.
-What's incredible about that is not how much "Aquarius" has dimmed, but how "Caroline" is arguably more popular than it was forty years ago!
+Ask today’s teenagers to sing “Sweet Caroline” and most can hum a few bars — at least to the “bum bum bum” part.
+Ask the same of “Aquarius” and you’ll get strange looks from most.
+What’s incredible about that is not how much “Aquarius” has dimmed, but how “Caroline” is arguably more popular after a half century than it was when it was released!

 You may also notice how strongly Elvis Presley ranks on this chart, and wonder if that’s because of his lasting popularity.
 That’s probably part of it; the two songs he’s parked solidly in the top ten here were massive hits in 1969, and if anything, Elvis was as big in 1969 as he was in 1959.
 “Suspicious Minds” was in fact the 5th best-selling song of the year.
 If anything, his two songs might even be higher on the chart if they weren’t so closely associated with the King.